Michael L. Grace

-- He has just finished a new musical: That’s Too Broadway with actor/composer/lyricist Tom Lowe, who starred in the London West End productions of Les Misérables and Cats.
-They are also developing another musical, MS St. Louis, based on the ill fated voyage from Germany to Cuba in 1939 caring German Jewish refuges.
+- He has just finished a new musical: Peekaboo with actor/composer/lyricist Tom Lowe, who starred in the London West End productions of Les Misérables and Cats.
+They are also developing another musical, MS St. Louis, based on the ill-fated voyage from Germany to Cuba in 1939 caring German Jewish refuges.

-- He received his BA from San Francisco State University and did graduate work at Nottingham University and the American University Beirut.
+- He received his BA from San Francisco State University, attended USC and the Pasadena Playhouse, and did graduate work at Nottingham University and the American University Beirut.